Now enrolling for Fall 2026 — join the waitlist for priority access.

 Curiosity gets re-lit.

-Most kids show up cautious.
+Most students show up cautious.
 They've been told what math should feel like, and it's not "fun."
 First week is short, low-stakes, hands-on.
 They leave surprised.
-Many parents tell us their kid talked about it at dinner.
+Many parents tell us their child talked about it at dinner.

 Week 10